-Healthy Thanksgiving Tips to Get More Lycopene
+Tips to Get More Lycopene

-Tomatoes are a fruit contains lycopene, but it is also a nightshade vegetable that may have pro-inflammatory effects in people with autoimmune disease.
+Tomatoes are a fruit that contains lycopene, but it is also a nightshade vegetable that may have pro-inflammatory effects in people with autoimmune disease.
 Always be aware of how food affects you when you eat it.

 Selenium is not only a mineral but it is also an antioxidant.
 It is needed for several body processes to keep our bodies healthy and thriving.
-Selenium is needed for reproduction, thyroid function, DNA production, and immune support.
+Additionally, selenium is needed for reproduction, thyroid function, DNA production, and immune support.

 How Much Selenium Do We Need?

 The recommended daily allowance (RDA) of selenium is set by the US Institute of Medicine (IOM) at 55 micrograms per day for adolescents and adults of all ages (R).

-Healthy Thanksgiving Tips To Get More Selenium
+Tips To Get More Antioxidants With Selenium

-Interestingly, new research is showing us that some people need both plant and animal forms of vitamin A for best health.
-The RDA for retinol is 800-1200 mcg per day.
+Interestingly, new research is showing us that some people need both plant and animal forms of vitamin A for their best health.

-Why Do We Need Vitamin A?
+Why Do We Need Active Vitamin A?

-Healthy Holiday Tips to Get More Vitamin A
+Tips to Get More Vitamin A

 Precautions with Vitamin A